nerdreich/wiki.md/docs/filters.md

 ## Adding filters

-To add a filter, add the following to your theme's `setup.php`:
+To add a filter, add the following to your theme's `theme.php`:

 ```php
 $wiki->registerFilter(